devjgm/papers/cpp_time_zone.md

 from the [UTC] time standard, a short abbreviation string (e.g., "EST", "PDT"), and information about daylight-saving time (DST).
 These rules are defined by local governments and they may change over time.
-A time zone, therefore, represents the complete history of time zone rules and when each rule applies for a given region.
+A time zone, therefore, represents the complete history of time-zone rules and when each rule applies for a given region.

 Conceptually, a time zone represents the rules necessary to convert any *absolute